fetch-auto/node-config-cryptex/README.md

 `-p / --path`: A path in your configuration to the value to encrypt.
 We'll use `node-config` in the specified environment to load your configuration tree and then retrieve the value at the given path.
 This value is then encrypted.

+### ./node_modules/.bin/ncc decrypt [parameters]

+Get the plaintext value of an encrypted secret.

+#### Parameters

+`-e / --environment`: Specify an environment in your cryptex.json to use for decryption.
+If not specified we'll return a value for every env in your cryptex.json

+`-v / --value`: Specify an encrypted value to decrypt.
+Either this OR `-p` must be specified

+`-p / --path`: A path in your configuration to the value to decrypt.
+We'll use `node-config` in the specified environment to load your configuration tree and then retrieve the value at the given path.
+This value is then decrypted.

 ## Dependencies